jmcook1186/RemoteIceSurfaceAnalyser/README.md

 Dec 19th 2019: added zipped folder of PROMICE AWS data for three sites to the repo.
 Intention is to use these data to provide input data to the eb model.

 March 2020: added 1TB disk to VM - named "datadrive".
-BISC code now run from datadrive to ensure sufficient disk space for collating output netCDFs without relying on constantly up and downloading from blobs.
+RISE code now run from datadrive to ensure sufficient disk space for collating output netCDFs without relying on constantly up and downloading from blobs.

 March 2020: updated outputs.
 Now collates individual tiles into a multifile xarray dataset and saves to netcdf.
 Data summary is also saved as netcdf in the output folder.
 Much neater and more navigable output file structure.